-Guidelines for NPST
+Guidelines for NPST:

 Each NP student is to maintain a hardcopy of all patient encounters; this can be done with the use of the NPST software.

-The main purpose of this is to document clinical time to satisfy course and certification board requirements, and to summarize types of patient therapeutic interventions implemented, and summarize the patients seen with the therapeutic interventions.
-The NP student will be responsible for safekeeping a hardcopy of patient encounters in the event evidence of documentation is required.
-Keep a hard copy and a computer file copy of the HIPPA compliant NPST data.
+The main purpose of this is to document clinical time to satisfy course and certification board requirements, and to summarize types of patient therapeutic interventions implemented, and summarized to the patients seen with the therapeutic interventions.
+The student will be responsible for safekeeping a hardcopy of patient encounters in the event evidence of documentation is required.
+Keep a hard copy and a computer file copy of NPST data.
+NPST data are due the same day as the SOAP notes.

-Additional guidelines for students to utilize for NPST data:
+Additional guidelines for student to utilize for NPST data:

 - 1. First and foremost, you will only account for the patients that you actually see face to face.
 Taking credit for a patient not seen face to face is considered to be fabrication.
 Remember, it's NOT the number of patient at student sees in the program, but the number of practicum hours that the student completes that counts. - 2.
 Dinner Meetings, NP conferences, or CEU conferences don't count towards the clinical hours.
 If a facility requires a student to attend an in-service on office practices, then a student may count this as consult time in the system. - 3.
 That the Shift/On-Call Time must total "Total Logged Time". - 4.
-Patient Time is the time the student spends with the patient from the minute the student reviews the patient's chart and enters the exam room until the time the student signs the chart. - 5.
+Patient Time is the time the student spends with the patient from the minute the student enters the exam room until the time the student signs the chart. - 5.
 Consult Time is the time the student spent discussing any and all patients they have seen with the preceptor.
 Consult time is time the student spends researching medical topics during the student's time at the practice, but not at home.
-This may also include the time the student spend with the preceptor discussing labs, clinical topics, treatments, diagnostics, etc. Consult hours must not exceed patient care hours.
-If this situation occurs, the student will be given a clinical warning.

-- 6. Conference Time is a time that NPST has in the system that can't be removed.
+This may also include the time the student spend with the preceptor discussing labs, clinical topics, treatments, diagnostics, etc. - 6.
+Conference Time is a time that NPST has in the system that can't be removed.
 Don't record anytime in this category. - 7.
 Hospital Rounds are just as stated.
 If a student's preceptor makes rounds, then the student counts this time towards practicum hours.
 Students must submit data on each patient seen with the preceptor as well. - 8.
 Nursing Home Rounds: Same as #7. - 9.
 Travel time to the practice, to EVMS sessions or to hospital doesn't count towards practicum hours. - 10.
 Disregard Conference Time and #3.
 Don't use these fields to enter data. - 11.
-Keep this information to refer for NPST data entry.
-Remember: Consult time cannot exceed patient time on the spreadsheet. - 12.
+Keep this information to refer for NPST data entry. - 12.
 If you have questions about your data check with faculty. - 13.
 Keep data entry current!

-Any fabrication of patient information entered into NPST will be considered an Honor Code violation and will be treated as such.
-Students who fabricate NPST or SOAP content will also be placed on Clinical Probation while the student is awaiting for the completion of the Honor Council proceedings.
+Any fabrication of patient information entered into NPST will be considered an UMW Honor Code violation and will be treated as such.
+Students that fabricate NPST or SOAP content will also be placed on Clinical Probation while the student is awaiting for the completion of the Honor Council proceedings.

-SOAP Note Content
+SOAP Note and SOAP Note Content: